 To run this flow automatically, without needing to tap +, select:

-After checkin indicates that this action is optional, but you can only perform it after checking in at the destination.
+• After checkin indicates that this action is optional, but you can only perform it after at the destination.

 Note